va loan network white logo

 NYC Department of Housing Preservation and Development (HPD) – HomeFirst Down Payment Assistance Program

-This program provides financial assistance to help veterans and first-time homebuyers cover down payments and closing costs in New York City.
+This program provides financial assistance to help Veterans and first-time homebuyers cover down payments and closing costs in New York City.
 It offers up to $100,000 in down payment assistance and is available for low- to moderate-income buyers.
 Homeownership education is required.

 Learn more about HPD’s HomeFirst Down Payment Assistance Program.